Southborough, Massachusetts: Government

 Southborough's town elections are non-partisan.

-Almost sixty percent of current voters registered without enrolling in any political party.
+Almost 60% of current voters registered without enrolling in any political party.
 Democrats slightly outnumber Republicans in the remaining forty percent.
 Minor party enrollments are negligible.

-The State Senator is Jamie Eldridge; the U.S. Representative is Katherine Clark; and the U.S. Senators are Elizabeth Warren and Ed Markey.
+The State Representative is Kate Donaghue; The State Senator is Jamie Eldridge; the U.S. Representative is Jim McGovern; and the U.S. Senators are Elizabeth Warren and Ed Markey.

 Education

 Public and private educational campuses frame Southborough's downtown.

 Public schools

 Southborough has six public schools.
 The four elementary and middle schools are inside town limits; the two high schools are regional schools in adjoining towns.